top of page

 IMG_7022.HEIC

-Our leadership
+Our PEOPLE

 Exonerated after 42 years of incarceration, James "Jimmy" Soto is a human rights advocate, community organizer, and artist.
 He is a paralegal at Northwestern Law School's Bluhm Legal Clinic and a Community Justice Practitioner Fellow with the Beyond Prisons Initiative at the University of Chicago's Center for the Study of Race, Politics & Culture.
 He is the founder and director of Build Communities Not Prisons Illinois and is the President of Walls Turned Sideways' Board of Directors.